2007 Citizens Bank 400: Race

 Carl Edwards won the Citizens Bank 400 for his first win in the Nextel Cup Series since November 4, 2005 at Texas Motor Speedway, a span of 52 races.
 Edwards took the lead from Johnson on lap 166 (out of 200) and never lost it.

-Martin Truex Jr. finished second; he now had a three-race span in which he finished first, third, and second.
-Tony Stewart rallied from the 41st starting position to place third.
-The remaining Top 5 drivers were Casey Mears and Dale Earnhardt Jr., who will be teammates at Hendrick Motorsports in 2008.
+Martin Truex Jr. finished second; he now had a three-race span in which he finished 1st, 3rd, and 2nd.
+Tony Stewart rallied from the 41st starting position to finish 3rd.
+The remaining Top 5 drivers were Casey Mears and Dale Earnhardt Jr., who would be teammates at Hendrick Motorsports in 2008.

 There were 22 lead changes among 11 drivers.
 The race also had four caution periods; one of them was for an accident involving seven cars, including Matt Kenseth, Brian Vickers, and Jeff Green.
 Michigan International Speedway has been a Ford dominated track starting in 1984, and a Mercury track before that from 1969 to 1978.
 It was also a track that suited a smooth driver or a driver that could change his driving tactics for Michigan International Speedway.